greenbutterfly - stock.adobe.com

 “We can monitor, measure and take that information – again, via standard interfaces – and expose it to our customers, or they can read it directly in a standard way.
 Then you can make digital twins and predict things.
 You can tell customers the capability of their line and they can act on that.
 So, there’s a nice link between the fundamental technology, programmatic interfaces, the network management that consumes that, the process, and then feeding that back to the optimiser.
 It’s all there.
 It’s a single workflow right across the network.”

-Looking at the application of IOWN technologies, Keys says that the difficult part of development of tech is getting them to work in customer environments.
+Looking at the application of IOWN technologies, Keys says the difficult part of developing tech is getting it to work in customer environments.
 This will be assisted, he predicts, by the fact that the IOWN ecosystem has insights on how the customer wants to set up a workflow.
-He adds that the project is like a village that’s developing product that accelerates deployment and learning.
+He adds that the project is like a village that’s developing a product that accelerates deployment and learning.

 Measuring success

-Few organisations are more attuned to end-user benefits than Sony Corporation.
-Speaking as a contributor to the IOWN Global Forum, Katsutoshi Itoh, head of connectivity technologies for the R&D Centre at Sony, noted that with compute-integrated network infrastructure, IOWN has the potential of being a platform for services relevant to the Sony business.
-Moreover, he believes that it could form the fulcrum of the concept of a social infrastructure, addressing performance, sustainability and cost-effectiveness.
+Few organisations are more attuned to user benefits than Sony Corporation.
+Speaking as a contributor to the IOWN Global Forum, Katsutoshi Itoh, head of connectivity technologies for the R&D Centre at Sony, noted that with compute-integrated network infrastructure, IOWN has the potential to be a platform for services relevant to the Sony business.
+Moreover, he believes it could form the fulcrum of the concept of a social infrastructure, addressing performance, sustainability and cost-effectiveness.

 “Network performance now is a given condition.
-By engaging at early-stage use case-driven specification work, we gain an opportunity to remove the constraint of network and compute performance specific to application to fully understand the capability of future infrastructure,” says Itoh.
+By engaging in early-stage, use case-driven specification work, we gain an opportunity to remove the constraint of network and compute performance specific to application to fully understand the capability of future infrastructure,” says Itoh.

 “Early adoption use cases are the beginning of the evolution journey and never a single point of success measure.
 [These include] datacentre interconnect use cases which include enterprise site-to-site connection and are a very likely candidate…for the financial industry.

-Looking at the differences between IOWN to other ventures, Itoh noted that deployment of IOWN infrastructure has already started as an upgrade to current infrastructure in Japan.
-While the market size of Japan itself will not justify the entire investment, flagship type services and applications can start to address social needs.
+Looking at the differences between IOWN to other ventures, Itoh notes that the deployment of IOWN infrastructure has already started as an upgrade to the current infrastructure in Japan.
+While the market size of Japan itself will not justify the entire investment, flagship-type services and applications can start to address social needs.

 Given all of this work and cooperation between NTT and its ecosystem, and firms such as Ericsson, Nokia and Ciena, what will the success objectives and criteria for IOWN look like?

-Ciena’s Keys believes that there is a fairly significant customer and ecosystem around customers to define what they want, and that companies such as his have brought the technology at the table so that they can achieve those objectives.
+Ciena’s Keys believes there is a fairly significant customer and ecosystem around customers to define what they want, and that companies such as his have brought the technology to the table so that they can achieve those objectives.

-Ericsson’s Camarillo believes that IOWN needs to define success in terms of deployment and in terms of running prototypes, stating: “[Technology just has to be] really deployed.
+Ericsson’s Camarillo believes IOWN needs to define success in terms of deployment and running prototypes, stating: “[Technology just has to be] deployed.
 If you have deployed your technology and it is out there being used, it’s a success.
 Otherwise, it will [just be] nice exercises.
 It becomes ‘fine dining and good wines’.
 That would be my measure for success.”

 Read more about optical networks